carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-package-authoring.md

 ![Package Release for Cert Manager](/images/kctrl/pkg-release-certman.png)

 `kctrl` first tries to build any images that are necessary, however, in our case we do not have any images that need to be built as we are consuming a released artifact.
+It bundles the fetched upstream config into an `imgpkg` bundle that is consumed by the Package.

 It then creates the required artifacts in the `carvel-artifacts` directory.
 ```yaml